Saintdoggie/dotfiles/README.md

 ./installer
 ```

-then type I, for install
+then follow instructions in the installer